Seneca Bird Egg

 Packet Size 25 Seeds $5.00

 Bush/Dry.
 Blossom white.
 90+ days to first dry seed.
-Large production of 6 inch pods on 18 inch plants containing these typically appearing horticultural looking seeds.
+Large production of 6 inch pods on 18 inch plants containing these typically appearing horticultural or cranberry class looking seeds.
 From Annapolis Seed Company Nova Scotia, Canada.
+They are likely a Canadian variety as the owner there Owen Bridge states that he has grown this bean since he was a kid.

 Unrivalled Wax